Today I find myself in the unusual position of having two web hosts at the same time so it’s time to test Cloudways vs WPX Hosting.

 So in all honesty there are reasons for choosing both but still for my use case WPX wins.

 At this time there is no coupon for Cloudways (they do run offers on their homepage from time to time) but I do have one for you for WPX to save 25% off your first month.
 Just click the link below to be taken straight to the offer.

-And as always if you do decide to purchase anything from me I will include a bonus of your choice – see below.
+And as always if you do decide to purchase anything from me I will include a bonus WordPress plugin of your choice.
+You can claim here.